sensei-hacker/inavwiki/GPS-and-Compass-setup.md

  ## INAV 7.1 changes

 **From the release of INAV 7.1.
 The use of a compass is no longer mandatory for multirotor navigation as it once was.
-BUT is still recommended for best performance when it comes to maintaining a fixed position for an _extended period of time_, without heading drift.** e.g. in Poshold.
+BUT is still recommended for best performance, when it comes to maintaining a fixed position for an _extended period of time_, without heading drift.** e.g. in Poshold.
 Or taking off and immediately starting a Waypoint mission.
 * Compass-less navigation performance is heavily dependent on a clean build, that has minimal levels of Gyro/Acc noise..
 It **will not** work correctly if your multirotor is producing excessive vibrations, caused by unbalanced motors, propellers or frame resonance.

 INAV 7.1 will also offer better compass interference rejection.
 But this is not an excuse to be tardy on your install, or shortcut the calibration process.

-If a user does decide to omitted the use of a compass for a multirotor..
+If a user does decide to omit the use of a compass for a multirotor..
 For reasons like the models size or magnetic interference that can not be overcome.
 Be mindful that any navigation mode (_RTH, Failsafe, Poshold, Cruise or a Waypoint mission_) **will not** be operational UNTIL a GPS heading is first obtained, by flying in a straight line until either -
 * The OSD Heading or Course over Ground indicator displays a valid heading.
 * Or the OSD Home arrow appears, showing a valid home direction.